SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/create.md

     </details>

-5. Go to the **More** tab.
-This tab contains user-defined fields for the contact.
+5. Go to the [More tab][12] to enter information.
+This tab displays custom fields specific to the selected contact.

 6. Go to the **Interests** tab.
 Here you can set interests and e-marketing/subscription options for the contact.